 Once you click, a HarmonyLoan Rate Reset Form is created, which can be signed via DocuSign and processed almost immediately.

-From then on, you’ve got a new interest rate and new a fixed-rate term, assuming it’s an ARM.
+From then on, you’ve got a new interest rate and a new fixed-rate term, assuming it’s an ARM.
 Though the fixed portion of the term changes, the overall mortgage term is still 30 years and no longer.

 Now normally a borrower wouldn’t refinance if their rate only fell an .125% or .25%, but with the HarmonyLoan, there are no closing costs and no underwriting hassles, so if they offer you a lower rate, there’s no reason not to take it.